davemgj84/davemgj84/README.md

 A Full Stack Software Developer with a background as an artist.
 I offer many perspectives and modes of thinking with my diverse experience.
 I have always loved creating and building interactive projects and collaborating with a team.
 I enjoy critical thinking, problem solving, and creativity in my work.

 - Currently seeking employment as an Intermediate Software Developer
+- Please note that many of the projects/repos here date back to 2020/2021.
+I have been employed full-time at Clir Renewables Inc. for the past ~3 years and have not had much personal time to start new side projects.
+I am excited to share that I am currently initiating new projects, focusing on TypeScript/React, which will better showcase my current skillset.

   <div align="center">
     <h3 style="margin-bottom:1rem">Connect with me!<h3/>